push-based/ws-angular-perf-ngindia250123/exercises/change-detection - OnPush.md

 </details>

+4. Serve the application, interact with the page and observe the counter in the `MovieCardComponent`

 ## Bonus: more ChangeDetectionStrategy.OnPush

-Try to think about other components that would benefit from the `OnPush` `ChangeDetectionStrategy` and apply it.
+1. Try to think about other components that would benefit from the `OnPush` `ChangeDetectionStrategy` and apply it.
 Make sure to first use the `dirty-checks` component in order to measure the improvement.

-Feel free to ask questions if anything unexpected happens.
+2. Feel free to ask questions if anything unexpected happens.

 ## Bonus: Configure schematics for better CD defaults

-You can generate components with `OnPush` by default if you add next content to `angular.json` schematics:
+1. You can generate components with `OnPush` by default if you add next content to `angular.json` schematics:

 <details>
     <summary>setup schematics to add OnPush automatically</summary>